Wishmasterflo/TWRP-DualBoot-Guac-Unified/README.md

 # TWRP-DualBoot-fajita

 Modified TWRP (Mauronofrio's build) and installer script for Oneplus 6t series that re-purposes userdata for true dual booting.
-You can still use this as a regular stock twrp zip - one stop shop for magisk, verity, and/or forced encryption modifications
+You can still use this as a regular stock twrp zip - one stop shop for magisk, verity, and/or forced encryption modifications.

+I did a fork of the archived TWRP-Dualboot from the Oneplus 7 series done by user Zackptg5 and adjusted this to the Oneplus 6t now.

 ## Disclaimer
 * I am not responsible for anything bad that happens to your device.
 Only experienced users should be using this mod